logicality-io/libs/libs/github/readme.md

 fluent manner.
 Written to support a better authoring experience, increase reusability and mitigate against the fragility of copy'n'pasting stuff around.
 If one is maintaining just a few simple workflows this is probably over-kill.
-If one is maintaining many workflows across many repositories then this may be useful.
+If one is maintaining many workflows across many repositories where you want to reuse standardised jobs and steps then this may be useful.

 ## Simple Example